codedim/SqlPlaying/README.md

 ```

 ### Task#4:
-Output list of employees which salary is maximal for its department.
+Output list of employees, which salary is maximal for its department.
 #### Result:
 ```
 +--------+-------------+--------+